 - Again, Don’t Break the Law – This needs to be repeated.
 There is no better way to avoid a ticket than understanding and obeying the laws of the road.
 It will keep you safer, too.
 But if you do get in trouble, make sure to call us at (888) 842-5384.

 - Watch For Speed and Red Light Cameras – These are generally not moving violations and do not affect your driver license and insurance (and thus do not require an attorney’s assistance), but they are still worth noting here.
 More and more, cities are installing cameras in areas that have proven to be dangerous with past accidents.
+If you don’t watch for speeding cameras, you may need to get in touch with a speeding ticket lawyer.
 This link does a good job with mapping where cameras are located throughout the country: http://www.photoenforced.com/

 Submitted by Scott Feifer